By using this site, you agree to our Terms of Use. This post may contain affiliate links. Read our disclosure policy.

 What if I don’t have the exact items at home to set up these indoor activities?

 Don’t fret!
-The last thing we want you to do is go out and buy stuff you’ll need once or twice.
+The last thing we want you to do is to go out and buy stuff you’ll need once or twice.
 Take stock of what is in your home and improvise!
-Also involve your kids and ask them, “how can we make this another way?
+Also, involve your kids and ask them, “how can we make this another way?
 Easier?
 Faster?
 Better?”

 Test out different ideas – the experimentation in creating different variations of games is also fun!